 - 1 Internal exposure due to inhalation of resuspended contaminated material. - 2 4.147.
-As part of the monitoring strategies, the available monitoring resources should be identified to include, inter alia: - Organizations, expert bodies, local and national laboratories, private institutes, universities and research centres responsible for implementing the monitoring strategy. - The availability of human resources and technical capabilities (including monitoring equipment and dose assessment tools) in each of these entities for implementing the monitoring strategy. - A mechanism for ensuring the comparability and consistency of measurements and for their interpretation, including training, quality management and inter-comparison exercises. - An organization designated as responsible for validation, recording and retention of monitoring results and assessments. - A mechanism for incorporating monitoring results and assessments into the decision making processes. - 14 4.148.
-In the transition phase, the monitoring strategy may be supported by decision aiding - 15 (modelling) tools in identifying the priorities for monitoring in order to allow for the effective and - efficient use of available (but usually limited) resources and capabilities.
+As part of the monitoring strategies, the available monitoring resources should be identified to - 3 include, inter alia: - Organizations, expert bodies, local and national laboratories, private institutes, universities and research centres responsible for implementing the monitoring strategy. - The availability of human resources and technical capabilities (including monitoring equipment and dose assessment tools) in each of these entities for implementing the monitoring strategy. - A mechanism for ensuring the comparability and consistency of measurements and for their interpretation, including training, quality management and inter-comparison exercises. - An organization designated as responsible for validation, recording and retention of monitoring results and assessments. - 12 A mechanism for incorporating monitoring results and assessments into the decision making processes. - 4.148.
+In the transition phase, the monitoring strategy may be supported by decision aiding - tools/models in adjusting the priorities for monitoring in order to allow for the effective and efficient - 16 use of available (but usually limited) resources and capabilities.
 However, monitoring should - 17 ultimately be conducted in all directions and not just in those areas indicated by modelling tools.
 The - 18 objective of using these tools and their limitations should be clearly communicated to all concerned - parties and documented in the monitoring strategy. - 4.149.
 Monitoring data are an important basis for decision making in all phases of the emergency. - However, the uncertainties associated with the results of the monitoring may impact the quality of the - decision making process.
 These uncertainties may be of technical origin (variability of procedures for - sampling, processing and measurement; spatial and temporal variability of the measured quantity; - 24 variability of calibration procedures) due to non-representativeness of samples and/or measurements - and/or human error (e.g. lack of training).
 In order to reduce as much as possible the technical - uncertainties, appropriate quality assurance requirements should be agreed upon, at the preparedness - 27 stage, and observed by all parties providing measurements during the emergency response.
-To reduce - human errors, people involved in radiation monitoring should be periodically trained. - 29 Transition phase - 30 4.150.
-In emergencies involving radioactive releases into the environment, depending on the severity - 31 of the emergency, characterization of the radiological conditions may evolve from atmospheric - 32 monitoring to wide area survey and to direct measurement (see Ref.
+To reduce - 28 human errors, people involved in radiation monitoring should be periodically trained and human - interference in monitoring procedures should be minimized when appropriate. - 30 Transition phase - 31 4.150.
+In emergencies involving radioactive releases into the environment, depending on the severity - 32 of the emergency, characterization of the radiological conditions may evolve atmospheric modelling, - wide area environmental monitoring and direct measurements (see Ref.
 [33]).
-During the transition phase, - 33 reliable data from monitoring should be obtained by measurements to accurately characterize the - 34 nature of radioactivity in the environment. - 35 4.151.
+During the transition - 34 phase, reliable data from monitoring should be obtained by direct measurements to accurately - 35 characterize the nature of radioactivity in the environment. - 36 4.151.
 The radionuclide composition of the release has a major impact on the doses (to be) received - and on the contribution of each exposure pathway.
-Therefore, the radionuclide composition of the - 37 release or contamination should be identified as early as possible. - 38 4.152.
-To evaluate the external dose, gamma dose rate and deposition measurements should be - 39 carried out.
-Therefore, as soon as possible, detailed radionuclide specific deposition maps and external - 40 gamma dose rate maps should be established and periodically updated, taking into account that the - 41 deposition of the radionuclides will be subjected to redistribution due to weathering effects (such as - resuspension) or natural radioactive decay processes over time.
+Therefore, the radionuclide composition of the - release or contamination should be identified as early as possible. - 39 4.152.
+To evaluate the external dose, dose rate and deposition measurements should be carried out. - Therefore, as soon as possible, detailed radionuclide specific deposition maps and external gamma - 41 dose rate maps should be established and periodically updated, taking into account that the deposition - 42 of the radionuclides will be subjected to redistribution due to weathering effects (such as - resuspension) or natural radioactive decay processes over time.